sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-Note that in the gap class some annotations are specified, e.g. @Entity and @Table.
+Note that in the gap class some annotations are specified, e.g. `@Entity` and `@Table`.
 Those are only generated once, and must be maintained manually.
-E.g. when changing the natural key attributes the @UniqueConstraint must be modified.
-In the JavaDoc of the generated base class the correct annotations are defined, for convenient copy to the hand written subclass.
+E.g. when changing the natural key attributes the `@UniqueConstraint` must be modified.
+In the JavaDoc of the generated base class the correct annotations are defined, for convenient copy to the hand-written subclass.
+{: .alert}

 It is possible to configure that gap classes are always to be generated, except when specified otherwise.
 Then you add the following property in `sculptor-generator.properties`: